 When people visit a doctor or hospital with symptoms of an injury or illness, they expect that they will receive a prompt and accurate diagnosis.
 Unfortunately, in many instances, a doctor will misdiagnose a patient, and the injury or illness will go untreated, causing the patient harm.
-If you sustained harm because of a misdiagnosis, you should speak with a seasoned Fort Lauderdale misdiagnosis lawyer regarding your legal rights and the compensation that you may be able to recover from your care provider.
+If you sustained harm because of a misdiagnosis, you should contact a seasoned Fort Lauderdale misdiagnosis lawyer regarding your legal rights and the remedies that you may be able to obtain from your care provider.
 Attorney Joseph I. Lipsky is dedicated to helping people injured by a misdiagnosis seek the full extent of the damages that they may be owed.Causes of Misdiagnoses

 A misdiagnosis happens when a doctor incorrectly diagnoses a patient or fails to diagnose the patient in an appropriate timeframe.
 There are numerous lapses that may cause a doctor to misdiagnose a patient.
 Misdiagnoses commonly occur when a doctor fails to properly assess or evaluate a patient's symptoms or obtain an accurate medical history.
 A doctor also may fail to order appropriate diagnostic tests or may misinterpret test results, which can result in a misdiagnosis as well.
 A misdiagnosis can be especially harmful in cases in which the patient is suffering from a serious illness, such as cancer or heart disease, or an acute condition, such as a blood clot or brain damage.
 Misdiagnoses frequently cause untimely deaths.Damages Caused by a Misdiagnosis